Project-Compiler-Design/CSN-352-Compiler/Assignment2/README.md

 ## 🛠️ Implementation Details

     - Lexical Analysis: Uses Flex (Lex) to tokenize C source code.
+    - Parsing: Uses Bison (Yacc) to parse the tokenized code according to standard C grammar.
     - Intermediate Representation: Will use 3AC (Three Address Code) in later phases.
     - Compiler Backend: Will generate MIPS Assembly Code.

 ## 📌 Notes

     - Ensure that flex, bison, and g++ are installed before running the project.